has never been able to get out of the woods. Whether it was spending summers growing

 Steven has participated in many of the nation's best juried craft fairs and art

 exhibitions and has been recognized with many awards of excellence and merit awards.

-I would venture to think that many of us do not realize that our coffee table was
+I would venture to think that many of us do not appreciate that all the objects

-once alive.
-After 35 years and thousands of boxes I have come to realize that my
+After 42 years and thousands of boxes I have come to realize that my most satisfying

-most satisfying and successful pieces are the result of a process that begins with
+and successful pieces are the result of a process that begins with that understanding